-Top civil trial lawyer, talented storyteller, and zealous advocate for those in need Mark Lanier recently joined us for an impactful episode of The Game Changing Attorney Podcast with Crisp Founder & CEO Michael Mogill.
+In our quest to provide law firm advice to attorneys across the nation, we recently aired another episode of The Game Changing Attorney Podcast.
+Top civil trial lawyer, talented storyteller, and zealous advocate for those in need Mark Lanier recently joined us for an impactful episode hosted by Crisp Founder & CEO Michael Mogill.

 Many know Mark for winning over $20 billion in verdicts over the course of his career.
 Namely, his monumental fight against Johnson & Johnson — a case in which Lanier represented over 20 plaintiffs that developed ovarian cancer from the use of Johnson & Johnson baby powder.
 This set off a chain of events that ultimately led not only to billions of dollars in damages being awarded, but also to the company pulling their baby powder products off the shelves.